-It’s a list of the best things I’ve written about online writing.
-I’ve separated the page into multiple sections and will add to it as I find future writing articles.
+It’s a list of the best things I’ve written and read about online writing.

 The Ultimate Guide to Online Writing: In this post, I outline my entire philosophy of writing online.
 Writing online is the fastest way to accelerate your career.
 It’s the best way to learn faster, build your resume, and find peers and collaborators who can create job and business opportunities for you.

 Why You Should Write: Writing online is a guaranteed way to shrink the world.
 A well-written article can change your life because the internet rewards people who think well.
 Everything you write is an advertisement for the kinds of people and opportunities you want to attract, and if you have a voice, you can build a platform.
 As Derek Sivers once wrote: “The coolest people I meet are the ones who find me through something I’ve written.”

 How to Maximize Serendipity: Writing online is the fastest way to increase serendipity.
 If you can maximize your surface area for luck, you’ll accelerate your progress and create opportunities for yourself.

 Finding Great Ideas

 How I Choose What to Read: Information is like food.
 Any chef will tell you it’s impossible to cook a world-class meal without world-class ingredients.
 Writing is the same.
 The quality of your output depends on the quality of your input.

 How to Learn on the Internet: Tell me what you pay attention to, and I’ll tell you who you are.
 In this post, I outline my strategy for learning for the internet.